Clark International Airport: History

 On April 4, 2003, President Gloria Macapagal Arroyo renamed the airport to Diosdado Macapagal International Airport (DMIA), in memory of her father, former President Diosdado Macapagal, and ordered the Clark International Airport Corporation (CIAC) in February 2007 to fund the US$1.7 billion (₱76.5 billion) expansion of DMIA and the approval of a US$2 million (₱90 million) study plan financed by the Korean International Cooperation Agency.
 The first stage of Clark Airport's expansion program, a ₱130 million terminal expansion, was completed in January 2008 to accommodate more than 2 million passengers annually.
+Prior to that, a Chinese consortium offered a $2 million, foreign-funded feasibility study for a proposed $1.6 billion expansion of the airport.
+The proposed project sought to update the airport's 2005 master plan, with a vision to build a 300-hectare logistics hub encompassing cargo houses, warehouses, and an extended road network, alongside expanding Terminal 1 and Terminal 2 to increase the airport's capacity to 5 million passengers annually.

-The viability and practicability of CIA have been confirmed by studies by Pacific Consultants International in 2005, the Korea International Cooperation Agency in 2008, and Aecom in 2010.
+The viability and practicability of CIA have been confirmed by studies by Pacific Consultants International in 2005, KOICA in 2008, and Aecom in 2010.

-In 2011, CIAC was transferred from the Bases Conversion and Development Authority and became an attached agency of the Department of Transportation and Communications (DOTC) by virtue of Executive Order No. 64 issued by President Benigno Aquino III.

-The airport again used the Clark International Airport name in February 2012, but the original passenger terminal continued to bear Macapagal's name until 2014.
+Amid congestion in NAIA due to the policies of the previous administration of President Arroyo, newly-elected President Noynoy Aquino launched the modernization program for the Clark airport.
+In 2011, Aquino issued EO 64, making the Clark International Airport Corporation (CIAC) an attached agency of the Department of Transportation and Communications (DOTC) to better align it with national aviation strategies.
+The airport again used the Clark International Airport name in February 2012, while the original passenger terminal continued to bear Macapagal's name until 2014.

+In February 2014, Philippine authorities appointed Aéroports de Paris Ingénierie (ADPI), a French aviation engineering firm, to conduct feasibility and development studies for a dedicated low-cost carrier (LCC) terminal.
+Funded by the French government's FASEP-Etudes development aid fund, the prospective terminal project aimed to support up to 15 million passengers per year, serving to alleviate high air traffic congestion at Manila's Ninoy Aquino International Airport.

+President Aquino, as chair of the NEDA board, approved the new ₱15-billion passenger terminal for Clark in 2015.
+Aquino launched the airport's key planning phases for expanding CRK's capacity to 8 million passengers.
+When the airport modernization program of Aquino was restarted again, his successor, President Duterte, attended its ribbon-cutting ceremony.

 On February 28, 2017, President Rodrigo Duterte issued Executive Order No. 14, reverting CIAC as a subsidiary of the BCDA, but with the Department of Transportation (DOTr) maintaining supervision and operational control of the airport.